 I have to tell you about a phone call to our dear friend Margaret.
 Margie and her husband are both in their 70's and manage a cattle station near Richmond.
 I'm sure you can imagine them - sun-hardened "salt of the earth" wonderful people.

-Margie is a very special person to us because she is the reason that we are here selling Seagreen, that I am sending this SEA-mail, that we have got to connect with all of you!
+Margie is a very special person to us because she is the reason that we are here selling Seaperia and that we have got to connect with all of you!
 It was her phone call 2 years ago that prompted us to go back into business.
 If you want you can click here to read about what happened.

 Anyway here we are two and a half years later and the drought is even worse.
 Every day I look around at scenes like the photo I took at the top - green grass and fat cattle - and it reminds me of how lucky we are on the Tablelands and how much farmers in other areas are battling.
-The "Queensland Country Life" had an amazing front page photo that you've probably seen - a small child on a parched paddock with a huge storm cloud and the promise of rain towering behind her.
+The "Queensland Country Life" had an amazing front page photo that you've probably seen - a small child on a parched paddock with a huge storm cloud, with the promise of rain, towering behind her.

 Last week they had to send another 2 truckloads of cattle to their other station down South where they've had some rain and there is grass.
 It was a long trip in scorching temperatures and with the cattle already so poor they expected to lose 5 or 6 per truck.

 When the truckies stopped to spell the cattle there were some, too weak to stand, lying in the bottom of the truck.
 To their surprise they were all able to struggle to their feet and get out to join the herd.

 Arriving at the Southern station they unloaded the cattle and reported back to Margie.

 They had only lost one cow!

 "It's the Seaperia that did it again" she says.
 And she is absolutely right.